 You can set who manages or hosts the creative with the Creative source setting.
 This option is available only for Programmatic Guaranteed campaigns and not Preferred Deals.

 When set to "Advertiser provided", buyers manage and host creatives instead of their being hosted and managed in Ad Manager.
 When set to "Publisher managed", you host the creative in Ad Manager.
-The default "Advertiser provided" is strongly encouraged as creative management is easier for both you and the buyer, while the "Publisher managed" option allows you to:
+The default "Advertiser provided" makes creative management easier for you and the buyer, while the "Publisher managed" option allows you to:

 - Sell custom formats and use existing Ad Manager creative management tools